 It is ironic that just today I posted an article about the paramount importance of free speech, which numerous government bureaucracies and large corporations in the West seek to suppress in their purported endeavor to police “hate speech.”
 And just today one of the great media behemoths, Amazon.com suppressed my book (as I expected they might).
 I assure you there’s not even a trace of hate or hate speech in my book.

 “The Killing of William Browder” is a detailed deconstruction of Bill Browder’s dangerous deception.
 It shows beyond a reasonable doubt that Bill Browder’s account in his own book (“Red Notice”) is false.
-Nevertheless, on the basis of that false narrative, Browder has been able to lobby the U.S. Congress into passing the Magnitsky Act which greatly damaged the bilateral relations between Russia and the United States.
+Nevertheless, on the basis of that false narrative, Browder has been able to lobby the U.S. Congress into passing the Magnitsky Act which precipitated the new cold war between Russia and the United States.
 Browder himself is on record stating: “I think we are entering into a hot war right now, and that the best possible outcome is a Cold War.”
 This agenda is obviously important enough that you are not allowed to know the truth about it.

-My book, published only last month (August 2017), was starting to get some traction and in its first four weeks gained very positive reviews from readers (seven 5-star reviews and one 4-star review).
+My book, published only last month (August 2017), was starting to get some traction and in its first four weeks gained very positive reviews from readers (seven 5-star reviews and one 4-star review and no reviews less than 4 stars).
 That’s when Browder’s legal counsel Jonathan M. Winer stepped in.
 He contacted CreateSpace and demanded that my book be delisted alleging that it contained defamatory content.
 CreateSpace promptly obliged, suppressing the book and instructing me that I needed to, “work with the disputing party until a resolution is reached.”
 Once I obtained the “disputing party’s” agreement, I would need to provide CreateSpace a confirmation from both parties so that they may “take action on the title as appropriate.”

 In other words, CreateSpace “burnt” my book at the request of Browder’s lawyers and obliged me to seek their consent to re-release it.
 The implication of this is very troubling.
 It seems that privileged elites may stand above scrutiny and deny everyone else freedom to express opinions that are unfavorable to them.
 By simply claiming that that an author, journalist, or film maker has defamed them, they can force any content they dislike down the memory hole.
 For authors whose livelihood depends on the content they publish, this could be extremely intimidating and will lead to self-censorship.